-Autumn Colors in Forest Virginia - Site of Thomas Jefferson's Poplar Forest Home.
+Autumn Colors in Forest Virginia and Thomas Jefferson's Poplar Forest Home.

 AUTUMN in Forest, VA

 The quaint village of Forest VA, up until a few decades ago, was just a Post Office location on the south-western side of the city of Lynchburg, VA.

 Since then, the area has grown tremendously with the addition of; numerous housing developments, large schools, restaurants, and retail establishments.
 And sad to say, much of its natural beauty has been disappearing with this rampant growth.

 But as of now, the great thing about Forest is that there are still numerous back roads in this section of BEDFORD COUNTY where you can take short leisurely drives and enjoy some beautiful scenery and in the FALL, take in some really great color.

 View at Junction of Rt-811 & Rt-221

 Over his lifetime, he personally maintained the property as a working farm; and today the original home and surrounding acreage is still there for interested tourists to visit.

 Now, the property is maintained magnificently and there are and have been ongoing archeological digs on the grounds for decades as Archeologists study the lifestyles of the many people who supported this historic property.

 Of course, every American knows about the other famous Thomas Jefferson home, Monticello.
 But over the years I, a person who grew up in Lynchburg have been surprised by just how so many people I talk to actually know very little, or often nothing, about Poplar Forest.

 Anyway, As you can see by the attached pictures, Forest, and Lynchburg, are essentially in the foothills of the Blue Ridge Mountains.

 Autumn Photography using Thumbnail copies

 As with all Photographers, I am very proud of my work, and at times my ego forces me to show off a few of my favorite shots.

 When I feel this overpowering need, I will take a few of my favorite photographs and place thumbnail copies of them onto a hub written to a certain theme.

 Junction of Rt-811 & Rt-221